krevlinmen/AutoTypeSetter/README.md

 # Documentation

-This script was made using [Adobe Photoshop 2020 JavaScript Scripting](https://www.adobe.com/devnet/photoshop/scripting.html).
+This script was made using [Adobe Photoshop 2020 JavaScript Scripting](https://www.adobe.com/devnet/photoshop/scripting.html), which is based in [ExtendScript](https://javascript-tools-guide.readthedocs.io/index.html).

 Our own documentation can be found [here](https://github.com/krevlinmen/AutoTypeSetter/wiki)